CompImg/LST-AI/docs/pytorch-reimplementation.md

 tensor in the released `.h5` **bit-for-bit** (max |Δ| = 0.000e+00, all three ensemble members), checked against `lst_data.zip` from CompImg/LST-AI v1.1.0.
 Nothing was retrained, refitted or approximated.

+### Provenance of the shipped `.pt`

+The chain is `.h5` → `.onnx` → `.pt`, and every link is exact:

+1. `.h5` → `.onnx` by tf2onnx (`scripts/tf_to_onnx.py`).
+Published as `lst_data_onnx.zip`
+   on the v2.0.0 release; sha256 `b17147e9…0fa018`, unchanged since v1.3.0.
+2. `.onnx` → `.pt` by `python -m LST_AI.weights --onnx-dir … --out-dir …`, which copies
+   initializers into the module without arithmetic.

+Step 2 is re-run in CI on every push and held to exact equality — all 304 state-dict tensors across the three members (102 / 100 / 102), plus a forward pass on a fixed input, must be *bitwise* identical between the two paths, not merely close.
+Because they are, the weight format cannot change segmentation output for any subject; a Dice comparison between the two would be measuring nothing.

+The checkpoints carry only tensors and plain integers, so they load under `torch.load(..., weights_only=True)`.
+That matters for an artefact users download: it means loading the weights cannot execute code.

 Note the `.h5` needs Keras 2 to load (TF ≥ 2.16 / Keras 3 rejects it — `Conv3DTranspose`
 carries a `groups: 1` key Keras 3 does not accept).
 Use `tf-keras` with